clemson-cal/sailfish/doc/source/kernels.rst

 C code needs to follow several conventions for the parser to understand it:

 - Kernel functions must start with :py:obj:`PUBLIC void`
+- Helper functions must start with :py:obj:`PRIVATE`; they are not accessible to Python code
 - Arguments must go on separate lines
 - The number of leading `int` arguments is used to infer the kernel rank, and this must be 1, 2, or 3.
 If the kernel needs additional `int` arguments